Defending Your Rights With Tenacious Representation

 Misdemeanor OWI Vs. Felony OWI

 Indiana classifies most first-time OWI offenses as misdemeanors.
-Operating a vehicle with a blood alcohol concentration between .08 and .14 constitutes a Class C misdemeanor carrying up to 60 days in jail and fines up to $500.
+Operating a vehicle with a BAC between .08 and .14 constitutes a Class C misdemeanor carrying up to 60 days in jail and fines up to $500.
 Operating with a BAC of .15 or higher elevates the charge to a Class A misdemeanor punishable by up to one year in jail and $5,000 in fines.
 Similarly, operating while intoxicated in a manner that endangers another person constitutes a Class A misdemeanor even without the presence of elevated BAC levels.

 Several circumstances elevate OWI charges to felonies with substantially harsher penalties:

-• A second OWI conviction within seven years of a previous conviction automatically becomes a Level 6 felony carrying six months to two and one-half years imprisonment and fines up to $10,000.
+• A second OWI conviction within seven years of a previous conviction automatically becomes a Level 6 felony carrying six months to two and one-half years of imprisonment and fines up to $10,000.
 Courts must impose mandatory minimum jail sentences of at least five days for one prior conviction and 10 days for two or more prior convictions.

-• OWI charges become Level 6 felonies when drivers aged 21 or older operate vehicles with passengers under 18 years old while having a BAC of .15 or greater or while intoxicated in a manner endangering others.
+• OWI charges become Level 6 felonies when drivers aged 21 or older operate vehicles with passengers under 18 years old while having a BAC of .15 or greater, or while intoxicated in a manner endangering others.

 • Any OWI offense causing serious bodily injury to another person is elevated to felony status.
 When OWI offenses result in death, charges escalate to higher-level felonies with potential sentences measured in years or decades, depending on circumstances and BAC levels.